Does Workers’ Compensation Cover Seasonal Workers?

 Specific Loss Payment

-A specific loss benefit may apply if a work-related accident results in permanent facial scarring, sight or hearing loss, or severe disfigurement on the head or neck.
+A specific may apply if a work-related accident results in permanent facial scarring, sight or hearing loss, or severe disfigurement on the head or neck.
 It can also cover a lost finger, toe, hand, foot, leg, and other body parts.

 Death Benefits